 Dr. Bess Frost

-Dr. Bess Frost is an Associate Professor at the Sam and Ann Barshop Institute for Longevity & Aging Studies, the Glenn Biggs Institute for Alzheimer's & Neurodegenerative Disorders, and the department of Cell Systems & Anatomy at the University of Texas Health in San Antonio, TX.
+Dr. Bess Frost is an Associate Professor at the Sam and Ann Barshop Institute for Longevity & Aging Studies, the Glenn Biggs Institute for Alzheimer's & Neurodegenerative Disorders, and the Department of Cell Systems & Anatomy at the University of Texas Health in San Antonio, TX.
 Dr. Frost earned her Ph.D. from the University of California San Francisco in the laboratory of Dr. Marc Diamond.
 As a graduate student, Bess pioneered work that ignited a now prominent area of research, which is that tau, a key pathological player in Alzheimer’s disease and other tauopathies, adopts prion-like characteristics that help explain its pathological spread through the brain and the diverse disease phenotypes of the human tauopathies.
 Dr. Frost performed her postdoctoral work at Harvard Medical School in the laboratory of Dr. Mel Feany, where she identified lamin dysfunction and subsequent widespread relaxation of heterochromatic DNA as a novel mechanism whereby tau causes neuronal death in Alzheimer's disease and related tauopathies.
 She was the 2020 recipient of the O'Donnell Award in Medicine from The Academy of Medicine, Engineering and Science of Texas.
 Dr. Frost is the Holder/Manager of the Bartell Zachry Memorial Endowment for Research in Neurodegenerative Diseases.

 Dr. Wenyan Sun, Ph.D.